DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         ping -c 3 azure-basestation

         # Add azure-basestation to the list of known hosts, accept when asked 'are you sure you want to continue connecting'
+        # - You mush ssh into the VM at least once, in order to add the ssh key to your local key-store.
         ssh azure.basestation
         exit